mbarde/unikold.connector/README.md

 unikold.connector
 =================

-Plone-Addon for making persistent SOAP-Requests using a fast and modern Python SOAP client: https://pypi.org/project/zeep/ Requests are automatically stored as `SOAPQuery` objects which allows caching of the responses.
+Plone-Addon for making persistent SOAP-Requests using a fast and modern Python SOAP client: [zeep](https://pypi.org/project/zeep/).

-You could see this addon as extensible wrapper for [zeep](https://pypi.org/project/zeep/).
+Requests are automatically stored as `SOAPQuery` objects which allows caching with variable lifetime of the responses.

 Features